claudielarouche/claudielarouche/_dev-projects/porfolio-website.md

 layout: dev
 ---

+Todo:
+- Create instructions for the creation of Github account
+- Create the product in Paypal and add a link to purchase it (fix 2nd step under how it works)
+- Add more content to the demo website
+- Add a few more "buy now" buttons

 Do you like my website?
 Would you like to build your own for your own projects?

 I would be thrilled to help!